-- 10.1 The Board should provide the shareholders with a balanced and understandable assessment of the company's performance, position and prospects on a quarterly basis.
-This responsibility extends to interim and other price sensitive public reports, and reports to regulators (if required). - 10.2 The Management should provide all members of the Board with a balanced and understandable management accounts of the company's performance, position and prospects on a monthly basis.
+- 10.1 The Board's responsibility to provide a balanced and understandable assessment of the company's performance, position and prospects extends to interim and other price sensitive public reports, and reports to regulators (if required). - 10.2 The Management should provide all members of the Board with management accounts which present a balanced and understandable assessment of the company's performance, position and prospects on a monthly basis.